 - Estate planning, wills, and trusts

 - Probate of an estate, big or small

 - Corporate matters, including establishing an advantageous business structure such as an LLC

-- Real estate law; including transfers through our in-house title agent and title insurance policies
+- Real estate law; including transfers of real property through our in-house title agent and title insurance policies

 - Farm succession planning

 - Property rights